vmware-archive/clarity/_documentation/cards.md

 ### Usage

-Cards are a popular design element, often used to present information in the main content area.
-Example use cases include:
+Example use cases for cards include:

 {: .list}
-- Presenting objects, services, or content summaries while  providing entry points to more detailed information
+- Presenting objects, services, or content summaries while  providing entry points to more detail
 - Representing applications and initiating actions, such as download
 - Displaying metrics